 A Guided Tour Through Chinatown

-A walking tour through SoHo, Little Italy and Chinatown does just that.
+A walking tour through SoHo, Little Italy and Chinatown shows you all the highlights of the area.
 You start from Spring Street in SoHo and explore the areas with a local guide.
 First time visitors and more experienced travellers will definitely learn something new on this tour.
 You’ll be surprised how much you’ll be able to see during the few hours and you’ll definitely be able to take some great photos.

 If you are more interested in the food of Chinatown then the Chinatown and Little Italy Food Tour is perfect for you.
 The tour lasts for three hours.
 It takes you first to Little Italy and afterwards you’ll explore tasty Chinese specialties like dumplings and dim sum.
 You’ll receive a map with all the spots of the tour pointed out, so it’s easy to pay a second visit to the ones you liked most after the tour.